AlexanderTserkovniy/get-jquery-version/README.md

 # Get jQuery version bookmarklet
 ---
+1. Create new bookmaklet (favorite item)
+2. Call it as you want (for instance 'get jQuery version')
-Just copy all code within `main.js` into your bookmarklet and that's it.
+3. Copy all code within `bookmarklet.js` into your just created bookmarklet and that's it.

-Try it on page with the jQuery lib and page without it.
+Try it in page with the jQuery lib and in page without it.